ultraq/thymeleafjs/README.md

 passed in to set any of the available options.
 These are:

  - **dialects**: array of [Dialect](#dialect) instances to use in processing
- - **isomorphic**: enables the ability to run standard Thymeleaf processors with priority given to `thjs` processors of the same name.
  - **messageResolver**: a function given a message key and optional message parameters which should then return the message string or `Promise` of the message string.
 Required if you want to use message expressions (`#{...}`).